django-cms/user-guide/user-guide/source/index.rst

 :ref:`user-tutorial`
 ~~~~~~~~~~~~~~~~~~~~

-**Start here as a new django CMS content editor**:
+**Start here as a new Django CMS content editor**:

-- Getting to know the user interface
+- Get to know the user interface
-- Understanding the page tree
+- Understand the page tree
-- Creating content
+- Create content

 .. rst-class:: column column2 top-right